danielnaab/wunderdog/content/services/in-home-care.md

 $1 add for each additional dog within the same household *Within 10 miles of Waunakee; additional charges for mileage may apply.

-"HOME SCHOOL:" (30 to 60 minutes of in-home care combined with training of your choice!
+"HOME SCHOOL:" (30 to 40 minutes of in-home care combined with training of your choice!
 You will receive a written report with each visit):
-$20/1 dog (per visit)
+$25 for 1st dog, $20 each additional dog (per visit).

 VACATION CARE (30 to 45 minutes excercise, massage, brushing, feeding, watering, medicating, obedience, lovin', mail collection, catbox cleaning, watering of plants-- whatever you specify!):